 In their first year in business the RoughRiders ranked fourth in overall attendance among the 176 teams in Minor League Baseball.
-Plus, the top-notch ballpark has one of the better atmospheres encountered.
+The top-notch ballpark has one of the best baseball atmospheres anywhere.

 Klyde Warren Park

-Currently under construction, the Klye Warren five acre park of public green space is located in the heart of Dallas.There will be a 15’ wide path shaded by Pond Cypress trees down the center of the park connecting areas such as the Children’s Garden, the Botanical Garden, Reading and Games Courtyard, open garden Pavilion Restaurant, Muse Family Performance Stage, the east lawn for park activities and events.
-The Icon Fountain, a signature feature of the Park has various cascading water compositions.
-Completion date is the Fall of 2012.
+The Klyde Warren 5-acre park of public green space is located in the heart of Dallas.It features a Children’s Garden, Botanical Garden, Reading and Games Courtyard, open garden pavilion restaurant, Muse Family Performance Stage, and lawn for park activities and events.

-The new Omni Dallas Hotel, located in downtown Dallas and connected via sky bridge to the Dallas Convention Center is the newest and much needed convention-convenient hotel.
-In addition to numerous meeting rooms and an outstanding "sports bar" one can enjoy the biggest commercial art gallery in North Texas and most of the 6,700 are works for sale.
+The new Omni Dallas Hotel, located in downtown Dallas and connected via sky bridge to the Dallas Convention Center, is the newest convention-convenient hotel.
+In addition to numerous meeting rooms and an outstanding "sports bar" one may enjoy the largest commercial art gallery in North Texas.
 A visitor to the Omni will be close to restaurants, shops, entertainment and more!